 Research Committee will require reporting, at University and College level, in respect of implementation of and adherence to the Code.

 Departures from this Code are not made acceptable on the ground of claimed discipline-based practice.
-Any practice that is apparently inconsistent with this Code must be documented and submitted to the Senior Deputy Vice-Chancellor for consideration – and, if necessary, approval by the Vice-Chancellor – before it is undertaken.
+Any practice that is apparently inconsistent with this Code must be documented and submitted to the Provost for consideration – and, if necessary, approval by the Vice-Chancellor – before it is undertaken.

 The meaning of ‘research’, as used in this Code, is original investigation undertaken to gain knowledge, understanding and insight.

 ‘Responsible conduct’ and ‘research integrity’ are treated synonymously within this Code.
 ‘Research ethics’ is used more narrowly, to describe obligations under the following (and any successor or associated documents):